frob/frob.github.com/_posts/2016-04-12-a-new-simple-reading-rouge-like.md

 ## Procedural conversation is hard

-Just like we just saw with [Microsoft's Tay bot](https://en.wikipedia.org/wiki/Tay_(bot)) gone nazi sympathizer.
+Just like we just saw with [Microsoft's Tay bot](https://en.wikipedia.org/wiki/Tay_(bot)) gone [nazi sympathizer](https://twitter.com/geraldmellor/status/712880710328139776).

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Tay&quot; went from &quot;humans are super cool&quot; to full nazi in &lt;24 hrs and I&#39;m not at all concerned about the future of AI <a href="https://t.co/xuGi1u9S1A">pic.twitter.com/xuGi1u9S1A</a></p>&mdash; Gerry (@geraldmellor) <a href="https://twitter.com/geraldmellor/status/712880710328139776">March 24, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Procedural conversation generation is hard and it can have unforeseen results.
 Even with the [bot API's MS announced](https://dev.botframework.com/) at [BUILD](https://build.microsoft.com/).
 Thankfully, these book need to be simple.
 They have to be simple so that children can learn to read by reading them.
 If I keep the structure down to as simple a structure as possible and also template that structure so that it can must build sentences that match the template then I think we will be in a good place in both complexity and safety.
 This will be just slightly more complicated than a [madlib](https://en.wikipedia.org/wiki/Mad_Libs).

 ## Book structure